Guilddy/Guilddy/docs/contribution/code-guide.md

 1. Types that are intended to be used within a single module, class or module group, are placed in:
     - the same file, inbetween the import section and the class definition, if there are no more than two types to be placed in that file or
-    - a file whichs name corresponds to that of the module they belong to (so types for a module `RESTController` that sits in `rest-controller.ts` will be placed in `rest-controller-types.ts` next to it) if there are three ore more types that are affected by this rule
+    - a file which is named according to that of the module they belong to (so types for a module `RESTController` that sits in `rest-controller.ts` will be placed in `rest-controller-types.ts` next to it) if there are three or more types that are affected by this rule
-2. Types that are intended to be used outside the module group are placed in a `types` directory inside the module group directory and the file name corresponds to their origin module's file name.
+2. Types that are intended to be used outside the module are placed in a `types` directory inside the module group directory and the file name corresponds to their type name just like classes.
-3. Types that are intended for co-usage outside their own module group also follow rule number 2, but their `types` directory is a module on its own to enable bulk import on co-used types.

 ### File Layout